-The cerebral veins (latin: venae cerebri) are venous blood vessels that drain the surfaces and the interior of the cerebral hemispheres and cerebellum.
+The cerebral veins (Latin: venae cerebri) are blood vessels that collect venous blood from the surfaces and interior parts of the cerebral hemispheres and the cerebellum.

 The cerebral veins are subdivided into two groups:

 - superficial cerebral veins,